Hardness of Dynamic Core and Truss Decompositions: Introduction

 \subsection{Our contributions}

-We show conditional lower bounds for the dynamic core decomposition problem, as well as for its~$(2-\epsilon)$-approximate version, for its directed version, and for the \ktruss generalization, with the following results: \begin{itemize} \item These problems cannot be solved in polylog time per update or query unless dynamic versions of any problem in~\P can be solved in polylog time per update or query. \item Under the \OMvConj, these problems require~$\Omega(m^{\frac12-\epsilon})$ time per update or~$\Omega(m^{1-\epsilon})$ time per query. \item Under the \SETH, these problems require~$\Omega(m^{1-\epsilon})$ time per update or query. \item Under the \OMvConj, no bounded algorithm exists for dynamic core or truss maintenance. \end{itemize} Additionally, we show a polylog algorithm for deciding if the core value of any vertex in a dynamic graph is at least two, so our reductions are tight in a sense, as they use the~$3$-core.
+We show lower bounds for the dynamic core decomposition problem, as well as for its~$(2-\epsilon)$-approximate version, and its directed, bipartite, and~\ktruss variants, with the following results: \begin{itemize} \item These problems cannot be solved in sub-logarithmic time per update. \item These problems cannot be solved efficiently (in polylog time per update and query) unless dynamic versions of any problem in~$\P$ can be solved efficiently. \item Under the OMv conjecture, these problems require~$\Omega(m^{\frac12-\epsilon})$ time per update or~$\Omega(m^{1-\epsilon})$ time per query. \item Under the SETH, these problems require~$\Omega(m^{1-\epsilon})$ time per update or query. \item Under the OMv conjecture, no bounded algorithm exists for dynamic core or truss maintenance. \end{itemize}

+The complexities stated here assume~$k$ is a constant.
+For the generalized results when~$k$ might depend on the size of the graph, see~\Cref{res:kcore_bound_all}.
+We also show a polylog algorithm for answering the query on whether the core value of a given vertex in a dynamic graph is at least 2, so our reductions are tight in a sense, as they apply to the~\kcore for any~$k \geq 3$.
+For the planar version of~$k$-core, we show that a planarizing gadget does not exist, which implies our techniques cannot be directly used to prove hardness of the planar~$k$-core.